shasheeshrane/BikeSharingBoomBikes/README.md

 <!-- ABOUT THE PROJECT -->
 ## General Info:

 This Assignment is for BoomBikes, A Bike Sharing Company.
 This assignment is a programming assignment wherein you have to build a multiple linear regression model for the prediction of demand for shared bikes.

-You will need to submit a Jupyter notebook for the same.
+## To Predict below:
+      a.
+Which variables are significant in predicting the demand for shared bikes.
+      b.
+How well those variables describe the bike demands

 Based on the Data Analysis , Also we intend to have a deeper understanding of Risk Analysis when lending Money to different customers
 MAIN SECTIONS OF THE ASSIGNMENT ARE AS BELOW: